 The positive results from Fazenda Pedra Preta are not surprising.
 Globally, agroforestry systems are proving to restore ecological balance, soil health and biodiversity, creating natural protection for climate change, whilst lowering the carbon footprint of conventional agriculture.
 However, do the positive aspects weigh against the reduction in coffee yield?
 Will a multiple generation coffee farmer be able to switch to a system with multiple crops?

 Pedra Preta has what is called a commercial polyculture (see picture, C), growing multiple cash crops that complement each other while leaving space for harvest machines to pass through the rows.
 The idea of the rustic coffee garden is beautiful (see picture, A&B), but in the Brazilian context is not likely to provide sufficient income for the producer.

 Research planned in 2021

 Time to research how far we can take this system without losing the economic interest from farmers!
 To demonstrate the scalability of agroforestry systems alongside the Brazilian monocultures.
 The Coffee Quest, as part of an active coffee community, will take a closer look at the scalability of the Tropicália system, as well as other Brazilian agroforestry models that include Arabica coffee.
 Not to replace traditional monoculture, but rather using agroforestry as a sustainable alternative to be combined with current best practices.

-Starting in 2021, with the help of several client roasters and a small team led by Eduardo from Pedra Petra, we will work towards providing answers to all the important questions, as an essential first step towards setting up a large-scale pilot among the Brazilian farmers in our network.
+Starting in 2021, with the help of several client roasters and a small team led by Eduardo from Pedra Preta, we will work towards providing answers to all the important questions, as an essential first step towards setting up a large-scale pilot among the Brazilian farmers in our network.
 The results will cover the applicability of existing agroforestry systems but also include technical and socio-economic aspects to develop practical advice for interested Brazilian farmers.